 Our Traits reports are a fun way to explore how your DNA makes you unique, from your food preferences to physical features.
 Learn more.

 You will receive the Ancestry reports—Ancestry Composition, Haplogroups, Your DNA Family, and Neanderthal Ancestry.
-You will also have access to interactive tools to share, compare and discover more with friends and family—including the DNA Relatives tool.
+You will also have access to interactive features to share, compare and discover more with friends and family—including the optional DNA Relatives feature.

 Health + Ancestry Service

-You will receive 75+ reports on carrier status*, genetic health risk*, wellness, traits and ancestry.
-You will also have access to interactive tools to share, compare, and discover more with friends and family—including the DNA Relatives tool.
+You will receive 125+ reports on carrier status*, genetic health risk*, wellness, traits and ancestry.
+You will also have access to interactive features to share, compare, and discover more with friends and family—including the DNA Relatives feature.

 Is 23andMe diagnostic?

 No, 23andMe reports do not diagnose any health conditions or provide medical advice.
 The 23andMe Carrier Status reports can tell you if you have specific genetic variants that you could pass on to your future children, from saliva collected using an FDA-cleared collection device (Oragene DX model OGD.500.001).
 Carrier Status tests are not intended to diagnose a disease, or tell you anything about your risk for developing a disease in the future.
 Each Carrier Status report is most relevant for people of certain ethnicities.
 On their own, these tests are not intended to tell you anything about the health of your fetus, or your newborn child’s risk of developing a particular disease later in life.